FaroukBENGHARSSALLAH/docker-kubernetes/README.md

 Docker Kuebrnetes
 ==========================

-Basic steps to start deploying in docker containers and Kubernetes containers management Used APIs.
+Basic steps to start deploying in docker containers and Kubernetes containers management tool.

 ###### What's Docker
 Docker is a tool designed to make it easier to create, deploy, and run applications by using containers.